Natural Gas System Post-Katrina Rebuild

 Frequently Asked Questions

-What neighborhoods have been completed in the Entergy New Orleans gas rebuild project?
+What neighborhoods have been completed in the Post-Katrina rebuild?

 When will the gas system in my neighborhood be replaced?

-Customers will be notified about the work schedule by mail, by door hangers or by a visit from an Entergy representative.
-Customers will experience a minimal service disruption while the new system is connected to their homes or businesses.
+Customers will be notified about the work schedule by mail, door hangers or by a visit from an Entergy representative.
+Customers will experience a minimal gas service interruption while their gas meter is transferred from the old system to the new system.

-When will the gas rebuild project be completed?
+When will the Gas Infrastructure Replacement Program be completed?

 Entergy New Orleans is currently authorized by the New Orleans City Council to replace 65 miles of pipe through mid-2019.
 At that time, some low pressure and early vintage pipe will remain in service.
 With additional council authorization, Entergy New Orleans has requested to replace all remaining low pressure and vintage plastic over an approximate 10 year period (i.e., by 2017).